Engmhabib/AI-Powered-Data-Analysis-Platform-with-AnalytIQ/README.md

   - Computes the correlation matrix.
   - Analyzes missing values.
   - Counts values for categorical variables.
-- **Considered AI or Automation?** The analyses performed are statistical computations using pandas and numpy libraries.
-They do not involve AI algorithms.
-Hence, this agent is also considered **automation**.

-### 4. **VisualizationAgent**

-- **Purpose:** Creates visual representations of the analysis results.
-- **Functions:**
-  - Generates bar charts, heatmaps, or scatter plots based on the analysis results.
-  - Provides commentary on the generated visualizations.
-- **Considered AI or Automation?** The visualizations are created using Plotly, based on predefined logic and the data provided.
-No AI techniques are used.
-Therefore, this agent is considered **automation**.

-### **Integration with AI:**

-The AI component in your application resides in the `interpret_query` function within `app.py`.
-This function uses OpenAI's GPT-3.5-turbo model to interpret the user's natural language query and map it to specific analysis parameters.

-- **Functionality:**
-  - Accepts a natural language query from the user.
-  - Sends the query to the OpenAI API for interpretation.
-  - Parses the AI's response to determine which analyses to perform.
-- **Considered AI or Automation?** This function leverages AI (specifically NLP capabilities of GPT-3.5-turbo) to understand and process human language.
-Therefore, this component is considered **AI**.

-**Summary:**

-- The agents (`DataProcessingAgent`, `PreprocessingAgent`, `AnalysisAgent`, `VisualizationAgent`) are part of the application's automation framework, handling data processing tasks through programmed logic.
-- The use of OpenAI's API for query interpretation introduces AI capabilities into the application, enabling it to understand and process natural language inputs.

----

-**README File for GitHub Repository:**

-Below is a comprehensive `README.md` file for your GitHub repository:

----

 # Data Analysis Web Application